 All America Bank Variable IRA — APY 0.85%, minimum deposit $100

 This Oklahoma-based bank makes its accounts available to anyone online, and those looking for an IRA savings account earning a high APY should take a look.
-While this bank doesn’t offer some of the more specialized IRAs others do, All America Bank provides the tried-and-true Traditional and Roth IRAs for a modest minimum deposit of $100.
+While this bank doesn’t offer some of the more specialized IRAs that others do, All America Bank provides the tried-and-true traditional and Roth IRAs for a modest minimum deposit of $100.